PanchoPuma/Social-Network-API/README.md

 ## Description

-This repository contains a Social media API that can be used with the Insomnia Core App.
-With this APi, you can create new users and said users can share their thoughts, react to friends’ thoughts, and add friends.
+This repository contains a Social media API that can be used to create new users and in turn they can share their thoughts, react to friends’ thoughts, and add friends.
+To test this application and view the results, without a front end, please use the Insomnia Core App, as shown in the screenshots below.

 ## Screenshots